All Episodes

 Was there something that we're not aware of that was apparently legal?

-And I think that when Devin Nunez looks at these reports, uh that's the question that he is asking himself and as well as the whole committee.
+And I think that when Devin Nunez looks at these reports, that's the question that he is asking himself and as well as the whole committee.

 I mean, this should be partisan.

-It should be everyone should be concerned about this, including the Democrats.
+It should be, everyone should be concerned about this, including the Democrats.

-And and this this should be something that's taken very seriously because this could be a complete violation of civil liberties that we haven't seen, and I've said this before in our recent history.
+And this should be something that's taken very seriously because this could be a complete violation of civil liberties that we haven't seen.

 And if that is being misused by the government, those are very, very serious allegations or people within the government.